EngineersBox/Java-HTTP-Proxy/README.md

 #### Enforcement

 Within the enforcement section, we detail how the proxy honours the rule sets.
-The configuration properties define whether to use the whitelist for IPs and/or URLs, and whether to block everything if it doesnt match.
+The configuration properties define whether to use the whitelist for IPs and/or URLs, and whether to block everything if it doesn't match.

-Note that in the case of making `block_otherwise` a `true` value, this causes the proxy to ignore the blacklists for IPs or URLs if they are `true`.

-The `allow_redirects` property specifies whether inplace redirects within URLs should be honoured or not.
-In the case that this is falsy, the proxy will not follow redirects from any connections.

 #### Whitelist and Blacklist

 The whitelist and blacklist behave the same in the way they act.
 Both have subfields `ip` and `url` allow a list of values to acknowledge when scrutinising given resources.
-These can be wildcarded to support limit regex statements.
+These can be wildcarded with valid Java regexes.

 ##### IP Addresses